-Report the total number of patients who received or were referred for prenatal care services at any time during the reporting period by age group.
-Include all women receiving any prenatal care during the reporting year, including the delivery of their child, regardless of when that care was initiated.
-Include women who:
+Report the total number of patients by age group who received or were referred for prenatal care services at any time during the reporting period.
+Include all patients receiving any prenatal care, including the delivery of their child, during the reporting year, regardless of when that care was initiated.
+Include patients who:

-- Receive all their prenatal care from the health center, - Were referred by the health center to another provider for all their prenatal care, - Began prenatal care with another provider but transferred to the health center at some point during their prenatal care, - Began prenatal care with the health center but were transferred to another provider at some point during their prenatal care, - Were provided with all their prenatal care by a health center provider but were delivered by another provider, - Began or were referred for care during the previous reporting year or in this reporting year and delivered during the reporting year, or - Began or were referred for their care in this reporting period but will not/did not deliver until the next year.
+- receive all their prenatal care from the health center, - were referred by the health center to another provider for all their prenatal care, - began prenatal care with another provider but transferred to the health center at some point during their prenatal care, - began prenatal care with the health center but were transferred to another provider at some point during their prenatal care, - were provided with all their prenatal care by a health center provider but were delivered by another provider, - began or were referred for care during the previous reporting year or in this reporting year and delivered during the reporting year, or - began or were referred for their care in this reporting period but will not or did not deliver until the next year.

-To determine the appropriate age group, use the woman's age on June 30 of the reporting period.
+To determine the appropriate age group, use the patient's age on June 30 of the reporting period.